 Not all members of society, however, are able to participate fully in the exchange of verbal communication.
 Deaf people, for example, are unable to hear verbal communication and for this reason have largely been marginalised in society.
 Throughout the world and especially in developing countries such as South Africa, deaf communities are faced with severely limited access to information, education and work opportunities in comparison to hearing communities.
 This has severely marginalised and impeded development in deaf society.
-An automated translation system that converts spoken language into sign language and sign language back into spoken language, would greatly benefit both the hearing and deaf communities.
+An automated translation system that converts spoken language into sign language and sign language back into spoken language, would greatly benefit both the hearing and deaf communities and allow facilitated verbal communication between individuals from these communities.
 In the past decade there have been great strides in the field of human-computer interaction [1].
 The reliance on the keyboard and mouse is seen as an inefficient and obtrusive way of interacting with a personal computer (PC).
 This has resulted in the development of alternative ways of interacting with the PC, such as speech and gesture recognition [2].
 Advances in these technologies in recent years may offer a solution that can allow the deaf and the hearing to communicate with each other.